krishna3032004/LAMAshopping-app-using-next.js-/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## How to Use

+1.  **Signup/Login:** Use Google, GitHub, or email to create an account or log in.
+2.  **Browse Products:** Explore the available products.
+3.  **Buy Now/Add to Cart:** Click "Buy Now" for immediate purchase or "Add to Cart" for multiple items.
+4.  **Shopping Cart:** Manage the items in your cart, adjust quantities, and proceed to checkout.
+5.  **Checkout:** Review your order and proceed to payment.
+6.  **Payment:** Complete the purchase using Razorpay.
+7.  **User Profile:** Access your order history, wishlist, notifications, and edit your profile.
+8.  **Chatbot:** Use the Gemini-powered chatbot for assistance.

 ## Learn More